yonixw/MangaPrinter/LinuxDockers/README.md

 # Fixing Names

-To fix linux names and paths after downloading Mangas, because this app assume windows only charactes (even when run by wine), use `detox` to run:
+To fix linux names and paths after downloading Mangas, because this app assume windows only characters (even when run by wine), use the `detox` cli and run:

 ```
 apt update && apt install -y detox && detox -r /root/Mangas/